How to Use Your Biases to Be Better Financially Prepared

 The reason we might not have saved one (if we were otherwise financially able to do so), is because of a present bias, also known as hyperbolic discounting, which means that “when most people make decisions, they often prioritize immediate benefits over future gains.”

 If you had extra money to save, you might’ve spent it.
 You might’ve gone on vacation instead of putting the money in a savings account.
-You might’ve put money toward upgrading your furniture or remodeling your house.
+You might’ve put money toward upgrading your furniture or home-improvement projects that increase the value of your home.
 Now, you may wish you had stashed your tax refund instead of buying a new laptop.

 Instead of assuming everything will work out just as it has, use your present self to nudge your future self into good behavior.
 One way to do this is to set up automatic transfers into a savings or 401(k) or Roth IRA retirement account.